coleifer/peewee/docs/peewee/api.rst

     :param bool returning_clause: Use `RETURNING` clause automatically for bulk INSERT queries (requires Sqlite 3.35 or newer).

-    Sqlite database implementation. :py:class:`SqliteDatabase` that provides
+    Sqlite database implementation. :class:`SqliteDatabase` that provides
     some advanced features only offered by Sqlite.

     * Register custom aggregates, collations and functions
     * Load C extensions
     * Advanced transactions (specify lock type)
-    * For even more features, see :py:class:`CySqliteDatabase`.
+    * For even more features, see :class:`CySqliteDatabase`.

     Example of initializing a database and configuring some PRAGMAs: